Passport design story

 Pages 48 – 49

 Satellite imagery of New Zealand and global positioning system (GPS) graphics represent how we see our country today.
-GPS is the only fully functional global navigation satellite system.
 Using a constellation of at least 24 Medium Earth Orbit satellites transmitting precise microwave signals enables a GPS receiver to determine its location, speed, direction and time.

 The perspective theme finishes by looking down from the stars.

 Inside back cover

 The inside back cover shows a map emphasising New Zealand’s mountain ranges.